xelis-project/xelis-blockchain/README.md

 ### Ping

 Ping packet is sent at an regular interval and inform peers of the our blockchain state.
-Every 15 minutes, the packet can up to `MAX_LEN` sockets addresses (IPv4 or IPv6) to help others nodes to extends theirs peers list.
+Every 15 minutes, the packet can contains up to `MAX_LEN` sockets addresses (IPv4 or IPv6) to help others nodes to extends theirs peers list.

 ### Chain Sync